 Depending on the speed of your Internet connection, this process will take some time.

-Once you get the prompt back, it means that the installation has completed.
+Once you get the prompt back, it means that the installation has been completed.

 Using the tool

-Once the installation has been completed, you are ready to start using the tool.
+Once the installation has been completed, you can start using the tool.

 You can view the metadata by executing this:

 In the command above, you need to replace the “image.png” with the file name and extension of your image.

 In this example, I placed an image on the desktop.
 It’s a picture I took at a local event.
 These are just some of the attributes I am sharing as even I got scared about the extent of the information stored with this image.
 Here you can see various file attributes like permissions, type, and extension, amongst many others, including the make and model of my mobile phone.
 If you scroll down, you will see a whole host of attributes, such as: